OPS-E2E-PPE/VBA-Docs/access/Concepts/Miscellaneous/sourceconnectstr-sourcedatabase-properties.md

 **Applies to:** Access 2013 | Access 2016

-You can use these properties to access external data when you can't link the external tables to your database.
+Use these properties to access external data when you can't link the external tables to your database.

 - The **SourceConnectStr** property specifies the name of the application used to create an external database.